antaris-inc/SatOS-Payload-SDK/examples/app-edge-cpp/README.md

 no parameters and you will see it reflected in the container logs.

 The sequences supported by the example are described below:
-* `HelloWorld`: takes no parameters and simply logs "hello, world!"
+* `HelloWorld`: takes no parameters and simply logs "hello, world from gpu with thread and block index !"